Goobley/Lightspinner/README.md

 ### Acknowledgements
 - The [python implementation](https://github.com/jaimedelacruz/witt) of the Wittmann equation of state kindly provided J. de la Cruz Rodriguez.
-- Many methods are inspired by approaches taken in the [RH](https://github.com/ITA-Solar/rh) code by H. Uitenbroek (linked version is the 1.5D version as discussed in [Pereira & Uitenbroek (2015)](https://ui.adsabs.harvard.edu/abs/2015A%26A...574A...3P))
+- Many methods are inspired by approaches taken in the [RH](https://github.com/ITA-Solar/rh) code by H. Uitenbroek [U01] (linked version is the 1.5D version described in [Pereira & Uitenbroek (2015)](https://ui.adsabs.harvard.edu/abs/2015A%26A...574A...3P))
 - Many thanks to Ivan Milić for all his help getting this stuff into my head!